What's the difference between urban and rustic?

 Rarely in idyllic country locations

-If you want a house in the countryside with no real issues irrespective of how it started life, a safe bet would be to only look at those which are at least 10 years old (preferably built before 2009) and which already have water and electricity connected.
+If you want a house in the countryside with no real issues irrespective of how it started life, a safe bet would be to only look at those which were built before 2010 and which already have water and electricity connected.